"Scars are a map of your heart's adventures."

 Normal Heart

-Levi's technical diagnosis is a complete unbalanced Atrioventricular Septal Defect, which resulted in Hypoplastic Left Heart Syndrome.
+Levi's technical diagnosis is a complete unbalanced Atrioventricular Septal Defect, which results in Hypoplastic Left Heart Syndrome.
 Here is a picture of a normal heart, followed by one with unbalanced AVSD.

 What's it Mean...